Balasubramanian-pg/Prompt-Repo/Python/2. Web Scraping/Readme.md

-## 2. WEB SCRAPING & Automation Master Prompt
+## 2. WEB Scraping & Automation Master Prompt

 ### When to Use:
 - Scraping websites, APIs, or web data